Goodnestone, Swale

-Goodnestone is a village and civil parish in the Swale district of Kent, England.
-The civil parish is called Graveney with Goodnestone.
+Goodnestone is a village and former civil parish, now in the parish of Graveney with Goodnestone, in the Swale district of Kent, England.
 The village is mainly on the road 'Head Hill Road' towards Graveney.
+In 1961 the parish had a population of 58.

 History

 The village was referred to in 1242 as "Godwineston", meaning "the farm or settlement of Godwin".
 The antiquarian Edward Hasted refers to it in 1798 as 'Goodneston'.

+On 1 April 1983 the parish was abolished to form "Graveney with Goodnestone".

 St Bartholomew's Church is an unspoilt Grade I listed, Norman church, built about 1100.
 The church has not been used for regular worship since 1982, but in 1996 it was vested in the Churches Conservation Trust.
 It was extensively repaired in 1997, and in 2006 it was understood to be still consecrated.

 The other Grade II* listed building in the hamlet, is 'Goodnestone Court'.